ddev/ddev/docs/users/step-debugging.md

 ### Debug a command line application

-To start a step debug session for a PHP script on the command line prefix your command line with `php -dxdebug.start_with_request=yes {path_to_your_script}` when executing the script inside the ddev container.
+To start a step debug session for a PHP script on the command line, prefix your command line with `php -dxdebug.start_with_request=yes {path_to_your_script}` when executing the script inside the ddev container or with `ddev exec`.

 Alternatively you can run `ddev xdebug autostart` and just execute the script as usual.